pubpub/pubpub/workers/tasks/import/bulk/README.md

 **`pandocMetadata: object`**: an arbitrary object that will be written as YAML to a separate file and given to the Pandoc import process as a metadata block.

+**`extractMetadataFromDocument: boolean`**: extract metadata from delimited YAML metadata block in _any_ document, even if it isn't a Markdown file.

 **`importerFlags: string[]`**: flags passed to the importer (the same ones available from the `Meta+/` "nerd mode" menu in the single-Pub importer).

 **`macros: {